texture.json

 IMPORTANT!
 The information given below is only valid for MaterialLib textures.
 When creating Scenery Objects and SimObj Objects you should be using the updated system for defining FLAGS information using XML.
 For more information please see here: Texture Tool.

-Microsoft Flight Simulator 2024 converts most of its input textures to different varieties of *.DDS file, and most of the time the output formats chosen by the compiler should be appropriate.
+Microsoft Flight Simulator 2024 converts most of its input textures to different varieties of *.ktx2 file, and most of the time the output formats chosen by the compiler should be appropriate.
 However, in some cases, you may want to change how the compiler and the game handle a specific texture.
 This can be done by adding a *.FLAGS file next to the input texture with the same name as the input texture plus the extension.
 The *.FLAGS file is essentially a text file with the .FLAGS file extension that needs only one line within in it.
 This line starts with _DEFAULT=, followed by the required flags, each one separated by a +.

 For example, next to an input texture named STONES_1_ALBEDO.png, we could have a *.FLAGS file named: